 Here, we’ll be answering “can safety razor blades be recycled?”

 The short answer is yes, in the vast majority of situations, safety razor blades are fully recyclable.

-This post by the Police says that all knives and blades can be recycled; “All metal knives can be taken to your local waste disposal site where there will be a skip for scrap metal.”
+The UK police say that all knives and blades can be recycled; “All metal knives can be taken to your local waste disposal site where there will be a skip for scrap metal.”

 They advise that the blade part of the razor is covered up.

 You can also lookup your local authority’s recycling centre and advice to find out their own advice for disposing of knives and blades.

 - Manchester Council states that steel safety razors are fully recyclable in the scrap metal bin at the recycling centre.